saudiequity/Abitur/README.md

 # University Education

+▪︎ Harvard University (American Politics)

-▪︎ Concepts of M&A (New York Institute of Finance)
+▪︎ New York Institute of Finance (Private Banking)

-▪︎ Phd.
-Thesis about IT Challenges in Mergers and Acquisitions (Heriot Watt University Dubai)
+▪︎ Heriot Watt University Dubai (Phd.
+Thesis about IT Challenges in Mergers and Acquisitions)

 # Swiss Equity Portfolio™️